-At the gates of the Negev desert, a group of young Palestinian struggles using video-cameras and nonviolent actions the Israeli military occupation, taking back the land and the caves that have been stolen from their families.
+At the gates of the Negev desert young Palestinians fight through videocameras and nonviolent actions the Israeli military occupation, taking back the lands stolen from their families.